fvaleri/strimzi-debugging/sessions/001/README.md

 ## Kafka cluster deployments and tools

-[Apache Kafka](https://kafka.apache.org) is an open-source distributed event streaming platform, that was originally developed at Linkedin to solve their near real time processing and scalability requirements and later donated to the Apache Software Foundation.
-[AMQ Streams](https://www.redhat.com/en/resources/amq-streams-datasheet) is the Red Hat distribution of Kafka, which also provides a set of operators from the [CNCF Strimzi](https://strimzi.io) project, that allow to easily provision and manage Kafka clusters on top of Red Hat OpenShift Container Platform.
+[Apache Kafka](https://kafka.apache.org) is an Open Source distributed event streaming platform that lets you read, write, store, and process events (also called records or messages) across many machines.
+[Red Hat AMQ Streams](https://www.redhat.com/en/resources/amq-streams-datasheet) includes Kafka and a set of operators from the [CNCF Strimzi](https://strimzi.io) project.
+The operators are a way of extending the OpenShift or Kubernetes platforms by deploying application controllers with domain knowledge.

-Let's start by saying that not every use case justifies the additional complexity that Kafka brings to the table in order to enable scalability.
-It is best suited when you have a high throughput of relatively small messages, that a traditional message broker struggles to manage, or you need near realtime stream processing requirements.
+Let's start by saying that not every use case justifies the additional complexity that Kafka brings to the table.
+It is best suited when you have a high throughput of relatively small messages, that traditional message brokers struggle to manage, or you have near realtime stream processing requirements.

 Kafka provides two main layers that can scale independently: the **storage layer**, which stores messages efficiently in a cluster of brokers, and the **compute layer** which is built on top of the producer and consumer APIs.
 There are also two higher level APIs: the connect API for external systems integration and the streams API for stream processing.

-Within a cluster, we have the **control plane**, which handles cluster metadata, and the **data plane**, which handles user data.
+Within a cluster, we have the **control plane**, which handles cluster metadata and the **data plane**, which handles user data.
 One of the brokers is elected as controller, which has the additional responsibility of managing the states of partitions and replicas and for performing administrative tasks like reassigning partitions.
-With ZooKeeper there is only one elected controller instance, while in the new KRaft implementation we have a quorum of controllers, where only one is active at any time.
+In ZooKeeper mode there is only one elected controller, while in the new KRaft mode we have a quorum of controllers, where only one is active at any time, while the others are ready to take over in case of failure.

 ![](images/cluster.png)